YarboJanks/buffered.io/source/_posts/2011-10-13-webmachine-erlydtl-and-riak-part-4.markdown

 In this post we're going to hit a few points of pain:

 1. Another slight refactor!
 We need to manage Riak connections in a smarter way, so we'll do that first.
+1. We'll be dealing with more configuration so we'll change the way our application deals with configuration so that it's all in the one spot and a little easier to manage.
 1. Add the ability for users to sign in.
 To keep this simple and avoid the need for users to manage yet another login, we're going to use [Oauth][] and let people sign in with their [Twitter][] accounts.
 1. Write Oauth tokens to the Riak store.
 1. Store a session cookie in the user's browser to keep track of their credentials (using HMAC).